marsbeaver/bible_app/README.md

 # Bible App

-Enter a book from the Bible and select a chapter from it, the verses for that chapter will be displayed.
+Select either Old Testament or New Testament, a book and a chapter from the dropdowns, the verses for that chapter will be displayed.

 Supports highlighting at both the word and verse levels.